R-Hertel/tetmag/doc/examples/example3.rst

 .. image:: ./../figs/example3/mxmy_vs_t.png

-These results are in good agreement with the data reported in Fig. 6 of the article by Najafi et al. 1_ .
+These results are in good agreement with the data reported in Fig. 6 of the article by Najafi et al. [\ 1_\ ] .
 Minor deviations can be attributed to the relatively coarse mesh used in this simulation, and to the fact that ``tetmag`` uses the electron gyromagnetic ratio :math:`\gamma=2.21276148\times 10^5` rad m/ As, whereas the problem specification indicates a slightly different value of :math:`2.211\times 10⁵` rad m / As.
-Other data that the authors of Ref.
-1_ suggest for comparison are the average :math:`x` and :math:`y` components of the magnetization of the equilibrium state reached after 14 ns.
-Our simulation yields :math:`\langle M_x\rangle = -1.7009\times 10^5` A/m and  :math:`\langle M_y\rangle = 1.566  \times 10^4` A/m, which compares fairly well with the data reported in Table 1 of Ref.
-1_ .
-Here, too, we expect to obtain better agreement when using smaller sizes.
+Other data that the authors of Ref. [\ 1_\ ] suggest for comparison are the average :math:`x` and :math:`y` components of the magnetization of the equilibrium state reached after 14 ns.
+Our simulation yields :math:`\langle M_x\rangle = -1.7009\times 10^5` A/m and  :math:`\langle M_y\rangle = 1.566  \times 10^4` A/m, which compares rather well with the data reported in Table 1 of Ref. [\ 1_ \].
+Here, too, we expect to obtain better agreement when using smaller cell sizes.

 ..
 [1] `M. Najafi, B. Krüger, S. Bohlens, M. Franchin, H. Fangohr, A. Vanhaverbeke, R. Allenspach, M. Bolte, U. Merkt, D. Pfannkuche, D.P.F.
 Möller, G. Meier,.
 Proposal for a Standard Problem for Micromagnetic Simulations Including Spin-Transfer Torque.
 J. Appl.
 Phys.
 105, 113914 (2009) <https://doi.org/10.1063/1.3126702>`_